-Earlier this week, Meta made headlines when the company announced details about forthcoming tools for Horizon Worlds, a virtual reality video game created by the company.
-Meta is creating new features for the game that will enable creators to sell digital items and art.
-In a blog post published on April 11, the company revealed that it would be taking a cut of 47.5% from all sales.
+In April of 2022, Meta made headlines when the company announced details about forthcoming tools for Horizon Worlds, a virtual reality video game created by the company.
+Meta is developing new features for the game that will enable creators to sell digital items and art.
+In a blog post published on April 11, the company revealed that it would be taking a cut of 47.5 percent from all sales.

-First, they charge a “hardware platform fee” of 30% for any sales completed via the Meta Quest Store (a marketplace for VR-enabled apps and games).
-Second, there is a 17.5% fee that comes from Horizon Worlds itself.
+First, they charge a “hardware platform fee” of 30 percent for any sales completed via the Meta Quest Store (a marketplace for VR-enabled apps and games).
+Second, there is a 17.5 percent fee that comes from Horizon Worlds itself.

 Interacting with the blockchain costs money

 This won’t be new information to most, but blockchain transactions always cost money.
-But how much money they cost depends on the blockchain and the type of transaction.
+How much money they cost depends on the blockchain and the type of transaction.

 For example, Ethereum (like many other blockchains) charges fees to users when they conduct transactions — when they mint an NFT, swap coins, list NFTs for sale, and so on.
 These gas fees, as they’re called, are basically payments made by users to compensate for the computing energy required to process and validate transactions.